Lower School Diversity Curriculum

-The Lower School curriculum exposes students to the concept of community by helping students appreciate the interdependency of people and the importance of diversity.
+The curriculum in Westchester and Manhattan Lower Schools exposes students to the concept of community by helping students appreciate the interdependency of people and the importance of diversity.
 The program concentrates on recognizing both differences and similarities.